I Didn't Even Know You Had Kids

 When I searched the internet for high quality micrographs, I found very few in the public domain.
 Some of the most spectacular images can be licensed, but there is a hefty fee.
 A decision had to be made by the owner of this site (me), do I show a really cool scanning electron micrograph with this article or buy a big screen TV?

-At first, it would appear that futurist Raymond Kurzweil and I are not much alike.
-He excelled at MIT, I achieved a G.E.D.
+At first glance, it would appear that futurist Raymond Kurzweil and I are not much alike.
+He excelled at MIT, I struggled for a G.E.D.
 He invented usable OCR¹, I invented the adjustable IOU.
 Nevertheless, set aside higher education, along with any measure of success, and you are left with two good looking guys that like to think about the future.

 My point is that it doesn't take a great mind to envision the future, just an imagination.
 Choose a burgeoning technology from this site and imagine how it could change the world in 20 years.
 Now go 50, 100 years ahead.
 Think about what the future will be like for you, your children and for their children.

 In my 2050 future, medical science has cured most diseases, biotechnology has eliminated hunger and Grandma is a controversial Olympic speed skater sporting bionic hips.
 Will all of those things happen?
 Probably not, weak ankles run in my family.
 But it is fun to think about.
 By imagining what is possible, I feel better prepared for the future. -ffa

 ¹Ray Kurzweil was the principal developer of the first omni-font optical character recognition (OCR) and many other inventions.
 Ray's books include "The Age of Intelligent Machines", "The Age of Spiritual Machines", and "Fantastic Voyage: Live Long Enough to Live Forever".
 Ray Kurzweil's new book is entitled "The Singularity is Near, When Humans Transcend Biology".
 KurzweilAI.net, is a leading resource on artificial intelligence.